sarahciston/codingcare/posts/guide.md

 ### Choose open-source, freely available, easily adaptable tools when possible

->"It's made me more curious about not just the code in the project itself, but also the process. [...]
+"It's made me more curious about not just the code in the project itself, but also the process. [...]
 All the technology that we built comes from a person or a bunch of people and they went on a journey to get there, and that journey is inherently very interesting."
+{: .quote }

->>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC
+–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

 In the Resource Hub and in our projects, we emphasize open-source and open-access tools.
 We highlight shareable, accessible, adaptable, minimal tools that don't hide how they work.
 Such tools match the way we like to reflect critically on what we are creating and to understand the world around us.